-Physical structure: bare soil Percentage cover at a representative number of 2m x 2m monitoring stops Not more than 10% bare soil Attribute and target based on O'Neill et al. (2013) and Martin et al. (2018) Physical structure: grazing or disturbance Area in local vicinity of a representative number of monitoring stops showing signs of serious Attribute and target based on O'Neill et al. (2013) and Martin et al. (2018).
-Disturbance has been recorded in the western part of this SAC (Dwyer et al., 2007)
+Physical structure: bare soil Percentage cover at a representative number of 2m x 2m monitoring stops Not more than 10% bare soil Attribute and target based on O'Neill et al. (2013) and Martin et al. (2018) Physical structure: grazing or disturbance Area in local vicinity of a representative number of monitoring stops Area of the habitat showing signs of serious grazing or disturbance less than 20m 2 Attribute and target based on O'Neill et al. (2013) and Martin et al. (2018)